fastai/docker-containers/README.md

 ![Build nbdev images](https://github.com/fastai/docker-containers/workflows/Build%20nbdev%20images/badge.svg)

 Docker images for [nbdev](https://github.com/fastai/nbev).
 These containers are built using [repo2docker](https://repo2docker.readthedocs.io/en/latest/index.html), and come bundled working Jupyter and JupyterLab.
 You can see how these images are built in [.github/workflows/nbdev.yaml](.github/workflows/nbdev.yaml).
-The default entrypoint into these containers are Jupyter servers running on port `8888` with a user named `runner`, with a working directory of `/home/runner` in the container.
+The default entrypoints into these containers are Jupyter servers running on port `8888` with a user named `runner`, with a working directory of `/home/runner` in the container.

 ### nbdev Images